Francisco Linares Alcántara

 Francisco de Paula Linares Alcántara (13 April 1825 - 30 November 1878) was the president of Venezuela (1877–1878) and a member of the Liberal Party of Venezuela.

-Personal life
+Early life and family

 Francisco Linares Alcántara was born on 13 April 1825, in Turmero, Aragua to General Francisco de Paula Alcántara and Trinidad Linares.
 His father was one of the heroes of the Venezuelan War of Independence.

 Francisco Linares Alcántara later married to Belén Esteves Yánes, who served as First Lady of Venezuela from 1877 to 1878.